Car insurance paperwork and documents on a desk representing EV insurance cost analysis and premium comparisons

 It's high because the system hasn't caught up to the technology.
 And the real reason your premium spiked?
 It's not what you think.
 I'm not talking about repair costs.
 Not really.
 Or how fast your car accelerates.

 There's a deeper layer here, one that's quietly reshaping how Canadians pay for car ownership.
 And it's playing out in insurance back offices from Vancouver to Halifax.
-I've spent the last six months digging into claims data, repair shop invoices, and underwriter training manuals.
+The research for this piece involved six months of claims data, repair shop invoices, and underwriter training manuals.

-I've sat across from actuaries and asked them straight: Why is my 2024 Equinox EV costing me more to insure than my neighbour's V6 Explorer, when it's safer, slower.
-And less likely to be stolen?
+The question actuaries keep hearing from EV owners is straightforward: Why is a 2024 Equinox EV costing more to insure than a neighbour's V6 Explorer, when it's safer, slower, and less likely to be stolen?

-And here's what I found: EV insurance isn't more expensive because the cars are riskier (Transport Canada, 2025).
+And here is what the data shows: EV insurance isn't more expensive because the cars are riskier.
 It's more expensive because insurers are still pricing them like gas cars, with EV-shaped blind spots.
 They see a heavy vehicle with advanced tech and assume it's fragile.

 They see a battery pack and think "expensive to replace."
 But the real story is about misalignment, between how insurers assess risk and how EVs actually perform on the road.
 Let's be clear: yes, EVs cost more to insure on average.
 A 2025 Dodge Charger EV in Ontario might run you $3,100 annually, compared to $2,400 for a gas version.